Get In Touch

 What is CORE 2:42?

 CORE 2:42 is a group we facilitate for college men who don’t want to be stagnant in their walk with the Lord.
 It’s one of the ways we provide our brothers with a support system and a challenging but safe environment when they return from a semester of school.
 Ultimately, we are men of faith who want to follow after Jesus Christ and do this by adhering to Acts 2:42, which reads, “They devoted themselves to the apostles’ teaching and to the fellowship, to the breaking of bread and to prayer.”
-We meet weekday nights during college breaks at 7:00 at Jeff Knapp’s office to go through a book of the Bible in depth and verse by verse, leaving out neither the good stuff nor the challenging stuff.
+We meet weekday nights during college breaks at 7:00 to go through a book of the Bible in depth and verse by verse, leaving out neither the good stuff nor the challenging stuff.

 How Are New Brothers Identified?